yaskovdev/blog/_posts/2018-04-02-the-3-principles-of-effective-problem-solving.md

 Three, however, is too many, because the third one, in the best case, will be not involved.
 In the worst case he will be the one who "does not like the naming", the one from the above example.

 So, start with yourself only.
 If it does not work for some time, pick _the right person_ to help you.
 And then __don't allow anyone else to join you__.
-Do not turn the brainstorming into a circus!
+Do not turn the problem solving into a circus!

 ### To Summarize